RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/4-deleting-tables/4-deleting-tables.md

 To achieve this you may follow the below steps:

-1. Navigate to Designer &gt; Tables &gt; All Tables
+1. Navigate to Designer > Tables > All Tables

    ![Navigate to designer](../NavigateToDesignerTablesAllTablesImg.png)